megaease/easeprobe/README.md

 ## 2. Getting Started

 You can get started with EaseProbe, by any of the following methods:
-* download the release for your platform from https://github.com/megaease/easeprobe/releases
+* Download the release for your platform from https://github.com/megaease/easeprobe/releases
-* use the available EaseProbe docker image `docker run -it megaease/easeprobe`
+* Use the available EaseProbe docker image `docker run -it megaease/easeprobe`
-* build `easeprobe` from sources
+* Build `easeprobe` from sources

 ### 2.1 Build